Ramadhan 1: Mon. May 6

 Please bring your own reusable water bottles

-- no shoes on the ground.
+- not on the floor.

 Our timings for salaatul fajr